CosmWasm/docs-deprecated/cw-plus/cw1/subkeys.md

 // upload using code below
 // if the code is already uploaded use code id to initiate const codeId = await factory.upload()
-// contract is already uploaded on musselnet: codeId -> 430 const { address } = await client.getAccount()
+// contract is already uploaded on heldernet: codeId -> 430 const { address } = await client.getAccount()
 const contract = await factory.instantiate(430, { admins: [address], mutable: true}, "My Gift to a Friend")